vmware/vsphere-automation-sdk-java/README.md

 ````

 ### API Documentation and Programming Guide
-The API documentation for the samples can be found here : <link_to_api_documentation>
+The API documentation for the samples can be found here :

-The programming guide for vSphere Automation SDK for Java can be found here: <link_to_programming_guide>/
+The programming guide for vSphere Automation SDK for Java can be found here:

 ## Submitting samples
 The following information must be included in the README.md for each submitted sample.